With Valentine’s Day just around the corner, love is in the air. Let’s talk about all of the little things your dog does to say “I love you”.

 9. Following You Around

-Dogs show their love by following their owners around.
+Dogs show their love by following their dog parents around.
 Dogs love us unconditionally and experts say this behavior is typically seen as a sense of security.

 10. Licking Your Face